 The Vienna Research Festival is an invitation to young and old to come and discover science and research together.
 Together with Viennese companies, universities and research institutes, we bring Viennese research to a wide audience, introducing them to Viennese research projects projects and showing them how research is conducted in Vienna.

 The Vienna Research Festival takes two different forms: every second year it is in the form of a big convention, with a travelling exhibition every other year.
-The next Vienna Research Festival in autumn 2017 will be a research festival on tour.
+The next Vienna Research Festival will take place in autumn 2018.

 The Vienne Research Festival is an initiative of economic councillor Renate Brauner and has been organised by the Vienna Business Agency since it was first launched in 2008.
 The programme aims to bring research to the public and make it tangible.